Tuition and Fees for September-June 2017-2018

 Tuition: $48/$72/$92 for 30/45/60 minutes respectively.

 Fall payment is due in full by September 15 or in two payments on September 15 and November 15.
 Late fee of $25 will be applied after September 15 and after November 15.
-You may pay by check in person or send it in the mail to 284 Beacon St #1, Somerville, MA 02143.
+You may pay by check in person or send it in the mail to 13 Linden St, Apt 2, Somerville, MA 02143.
 Make checks payable to Angela Leidig.

-Thanksgiving Break: Monday, November 21: Regular lessons for Monday students to make up for Columbus Day.
-Tuesday, November 22: No regular lessons for Tuesday students.
-Tuesday lessons for Friday students this week to make up for Columbus Day.
-Wednesday, November.
-23-Sunday, November 27: Thanksgiving Break
+Thanksgiving Break: Monday, November 20: Regular lessons for Monday students to make up for Columbus Day.
+Tuesday, November 21-November 26: no private lessons or group classes

-Holiday Break: No lessons Tuesday, December 20-Monday, January 2.
-Regular Monday lessons on Monday, December 20: make-up for Labor Day.
+Holiday Break: No lessons Tuesday, December 19-Monday, January 1.
+Regular Monday lessons on Monday, December 18: make-up for New Year’s Day.

 Tuition refunds will be prorated until the third lesson of the semester.
 There are no refunds after the third lesson of each semester.

 Group Classes at NEC (required for students Books 1-4): Saturday, Sept.
-17, Fall group classes begin.
-Suzuki violin group classes will be taught by Susan Jarvis and Angela Leidig and arranged by level/book.
+16, Fall group classes begin.
+Suzuki violin group classes will be taught by Rachel Fabulich and Angela Leidig and are arranged by level/book.
 Two group concerts will be given during the year at the end of each semester with additional special concerts scheduled each year (i.e. Cartoon Festival at Symphony Hall and a performance of the Star Spangled Banner for the Celtics at the TD Garden.)

 Suzuki group classes for Books 1-4 are held on Saturdays from September-June at the New England Conservatory in downtown Boston.
 Please register at NEC prep registration page for group classes at the regular tuition amount.